 Over the last few years, during the Trump presidency, those people have gotten bolder and they say and do whatever they want.
 They don’t feel they need to keep quiet.
 They don’t feel they need to hide their horrible and despicable thoughts and ideas.
 Now these people feel brave and they are emboldened to be riotous, insurrectionist, and terroristic.
 It makes me sad and I cried myself to sleep last night.

-People who carry the Confederate flag, the Trump flag, and flags emblazoned with a swastika are not flags that represent the United States of America.
+People carrying the Confederate flag and the Trump flag, are not carrying flags that represent the United States of America.
 They are not the flags that were thought of when the founders signed the Declaration of Independence or the United States Constitution.
 Those flags do not represent the United States Constitution or the Constitution of the Commonwealth of Pennsylvania I pledged an oath to honor and defend.
-Seeing the Confederate flag, the Trump flag, and flags with swastikas proudly carried by riotous, insurrectionist, terrorists at our nation’s capital made me sad.
+Seeing the Confederate flag, the Trump flag, and flags with swastikas proudly carried by riotous, insurrectionists, terrorists at our nation’s capital made me sad.
 I cried myself to sleep last night.

 What Will Tomorrow Bring?

-My children asked me if the riotous, insurrectionist, terrorists will be at it again today.
+The next morning, children asked me if the riotous, insurrectionist, terrorists will be at it again.
 They asked me if we needed to fear that people like that would come to our posh Main Line suburb.
 I had to tell them the truth.
 I do not know.
-I cannot predict what riotous, insurrectionist, terrorists will do.
+I cannot predict what riotous, insurrectionists, terrorists will do.
 But I can hope.
 I hope that good people, right-minded people, honorable people will rise up and stand against the riotous, insurrectionist, terrorists.
 I cried myself to sleep last night.
 I hope I don’t have to cry myself to sleep tonight.

 14 thoughts on “I Cried Myself to Sleep Last Night”